The Best Vegan & Vegetarian Sources Of Protein

 You may remember that old concept of "protein combining" or pairing.
 The idea was that because complete proteins are not always found in plant sources, each meal had to include all essential amino acids in some combination.
 Now we know that this isn't necessary.
 We can get all our amino acids throughout the day, at various meals.
 When we chew, swallow, and digest our meals, our stomach doesn't divide our breakfast, lunch, and dinner.
 All the meals for the day are being digested, and the nutrients absorbed and utilized.
 Because of this, all we need to do is focus on getting all the essential amino acids on a regular basis—not necessarily at every meal.
 Even though most plant foods don't contain all nine essential amino acids, they are all represented in plant foods, so eating a wide variety of veggies along with some of the above complete protein sources can get you there.
 You'll also get many other vital nutrients your body needs to function optimally.

 These are some of my favorite plant protein options with various amounts of essential amino acids.
-Focus on getting a variety of these to get all of those essential amino acids:
+Focus on getting a variety of the seeds, nuts, vegetables, and fruits (listed below) to get all of those essential amino acids.

 - Almonds: 12 grams protein per ½ cup almonds

 - Walnuts: 10 grams protein per ½ cup walnuts

 - Maca powder: 3 grams protein per 1 tablespoon maca

 - Green peas: 9 grams protein per 1 cup cooked peas